-The City's 2019 TIP, annual reports, 5-year evaluations, and other relevant information are posted online and made publicly available.
+The City's 2019 TIP, the 2022 TIP, annual reports, 5-year evaluations, and other relevant information are posted online and made publicly available.
 A contact number is provided for those who have questions or want to provide input on the City's plans, strategies, and other environmental program activities.